Management and nuclear performance indicators

 - EPRI, Electric Power Research Institute

-- Proprietary groups of respective technologies, Westinghouse, General Electric y Areva
+- Proprietary groups of respective technologies, Westinghouse, General Electric and Areva